Chris Knowles plays a variety of instruments; his primary instrument is

 Chris has performed in widely varied venues including arts centres, concert

 halls, theatres, arts festivals, folk festivals, castles, hotels, museums, folk

-clubs, restaurants, on TV and radio programmes, at a large number of ceilidhs
+clubs, restaurants, on numerous TV and radio programmes, at open air concerts,

 As well as his many solo performances, Chris has worked in a number of